dfischbach/pimatic-coc/README.md

 The COC plugin currently defines two types of devices.

 * The COCSwitch device supports the COC generic commands for on and off.
 You can use it for all supported protocols.
 * The COCSwitchFS20 device is a specialized version which controls FS20 devices.
-It creates the needed on/off command internally.
+It creates the needed on/off commands internally.

 This is an example for the devices section in the config.json file.